How to Install WordPress Plugins

 Activating Pre-Installed Plugins in hPanel

-Hostinger provides a one-click WordPress installation with every web hosting plan.
+Hostinger provides a one-click WordPress installation with every shared, cloud and WordPress web hosting plan.
 When you install WordPress through this auto-installer, you will get several pre-installed plugins, including LiteSpeed Cache and WPForms.

 If you want to activate these plugins, access your WordPress dashboard and go to the Plugins menu.
 Choose the plugin you want to activate, then click on the Activate button.